 Georgia Tech’s chapter of the National Organization of Minority Architecture Students is the student counterpart of the National Organization of Minority Architects (NOMA).
 GT-NOMAS thrives to build a strong chapter of involved architecture students whose interests include a promotion of diversity--both in the academic and professional environments--and passions for design excellence, community engagement, and professional development.

 Members hold a number of social, educational, philanthropic, and professional networking events on campus and in the community as well as annually participate in student design competitions both locally and on a national level.

-AIAS at Georgia Tech is the local chapter of the American Institute of Architecture Students (AIAS), an independent, nonprofit, student-run organization dedicated to providing unmatched progressive programs, information, and resources on issues critical to architecture and the experience of education.
+The American Institute of Architecture Students (AIAS) at Georgia Tech is an independent, nonprofit, student-run organization dedicated to providing unmatched progressive programs, information, and resources on issues critical to architecture and the experience of education.